davidwesst/dotfiles/README.md

 These can both be installed through `build-essentials` or `devel_basis` on OpenSUSE.

 ### OpenSUSE
-`sudo zypper refresh && sudo zypper install devel_basis`
+`sudo zypper refresh && sudo zypper install -t pattern devel_basis`

 ## Install